-In a corner opening, in response to the approach move of , or a nearby move is a pincer, because it "pincers" the approaching stone from the other side (the Japanese term ハサミ hasami means "scissors").
+In a corner opening, in response to the approach move of , or a nearby move is a pincer, because it "pincers" the approaching stone from the other side (the Japanese term ハサミ hasami is noun form of verb hasamu, which means "put something in between, sandwich").
 The pincer is an attack on , and prevents the attacked stone from forming an ideal base.

 See pincer nomenclature for detailed discussion.

 All types of pincers are indexed by the pincer path.
 There are three common sources of pincers: the 3-4 point, the 4-4 point, the 3-5 point when the approach is at 4-3.
 There would be a certain logic in treating 4-4 point double kakari variations as pincers.
 Uncommon pincers are:

 Around 400 years ago, this was a popular start:

 prevented Black from making an enclosure, and then prevented White from making a base on the third line.
 White would like to extend at least to .
 A three-space pincer at a would allow White to extend to b, which is a cramped short extension.
 White now typically played in an open corner, satisfied with having prevented a black enclosure.

 Later, people realized that Black need not hurry to attack .
 If Black played in an open corner and White extended from to make a base, Black could make an enclosure in the other corner, which was better.
 Even later, people realized that White did not have to hurry to prevent Black's enclosure, but could play in the top left corner in a way that worked with a later kakari at .
 If Black made an enclosure, White could play first in a third corner.
 Such realizations were the beginning of fuseki theory.

 As a novice, I only feel comfortable making a pincer move when the group that my opponent is attacking is fairly strong, as this diagram shows.
 Otherwise I prefer to make an extension or attachment.